GiorgioBoccarella/Manim_evo_animation/README.md

 # Fitness landscapes

-### Note that in the previews the mutation rate and mutation size are quite large to showcase a short simulation
+### Note that in the previews the mutation rate and mutation size are quite large to showcase a short preview simulation

 ## Usage